Spearman's rho for zero-inflated count data: formulation and attainable bounds: Estimator and attainable bounds

 The expression reported in Eq.~\eqref{eq:spm_dzid} applies to both zero-inflated continuous and zero-inflated discrete distributions.
 In the continuous case, it reduces to expression obtained in \cite{Arends2025} reported in Eq.~\eqref{eq:spm_czid}, since the probabilities of ties away from zero, $p_1^\dagger$ and $p_2^\dagger$, vanish.

 An estimator of Spearman’s rho can be constructed by replacing each component in Eq.~\eqref{eq:spm_dzid} with its empirical counterpart.
 In analogy with \cite{Arends2025}, $\rho_{S_{11}}$ is estimated using the classical Spearman’s rho computed from observations with $X>0$ and $Y>0$, with ties handled by average ranks.
 The resulting estimator is denoted by $\hat{\rho}_A$.
+The components estimated by relative frequencies are maximum likelihood estimates (MLE) and hence satisfy standard asymptotic properties.
+However, the proposed estimator of Spearman's rho based on Eq.~\eqref{eq:spm_dzid} is not itself a full MLE, because the component $\rho_{S_{11}}$, i.e., Spearman's rho for the strictly positive observations, is estimated by the standard rank-based approach, namely Pearson correlation of the average ranks in the presence of ties.
+When the probabilities of inflation are large, the contribution of $\hat \rho_{S_{11}}$ to the overall estimator becomes limited, so asymptotic normality of the full estimator remains plausible.
+Due to the complicated dependence structure between $\hat \rho_{S_{11}}$, $\hat \rho_{S_{10}}$, and the other estimated components, we use bootstrap to assess the estimator's asymptotic behavior.
+We discuss this aspect in Section~\ref{sec:sim}.
 For completeness, we note that a more general estimator of $\rho_S$ applicable to arbitrary distributions has been proposed by \cite{Nasri2023}.
-A numerical comparison between the two estimators is reported Section~\ref{sec:sim}.
+A numerical comparison between the two estimators is also reported in Section~\ref{sec:sim}.

-\section{Attainable bounds for Spearman's rho}
+\subsection{Attainable bounds for Spearman's rho}

 For continuous distributions, $\rho_S$ takes values in the interval $[-1,1]$, with the extremes corresponding to the strongest negative and positive association \citep{Nelsen2006}.
 When the variables include discrete components, however, the attainable range of $\rho_S$ is generally a strict subinterval of $[-1,1]$ and depends on the marginal distributions \citep{Neslehova2007}.
 As a consequence, the numerical value of $\rho_S$ alone may be misleading, and an explicit characterization of its attainable bounds is required for meaningful interpretation.